 "The information about your tuition will help to determine whether you, or the person who can claim you as a dependent, may take either the tuition and fees deduction or claim an education credit" on their annual tax return.
 "The information about your student loan interest will help to determine your deduction for such interest."

-For further information refer to.
+For further information refer to IRS Publication 970, Tax Benefits for Education.
 Note that this link may not contain information about the newest Tax Cuts and Jobs Act passed in December 2017.

 Contact us at firstname.lastname@example.org.